-Tips to help you settle into one of Europe’s hippest capitals, including how to find a rental property, renting conditions, and where to live in Berlin.
+Tips to help you settle into one of Europe’s hippest capitals, including how to find a rental property, renting conditions, and where to rent in Berlin.

-If you’re planning a move to Berlin, you’ll find that few other European cities have quite so much variety as Germany’s hip capital.
-As you ride the S-Bahn, the elevated train tracks will whisk you from old-world town houses to Soviet-era apartment blocks.
+If you’re planning a move to Berlin, few other European cities have as much variety as Germany’s hip capital.
+As you ride the S-Bahn, the elevated train tracks will whisk you from old-world townhouses to Soviet-era apartment blocks.
 One glance takes in modern skyscrapers, and the next a quiet leafy street that seems hardly changed in a hundred years, before bursting upon bright murals in an arty quarter.

-Compared to cities like Paris, London, New York or Tokyo, Berlin is a haven of affordable housing, open green spaces and quiet suburbs close to the city centre.
+Compared to cities like Paris, London, New York, or Tokyo, Berlin is a haven of affordable housing, open green spaces, and quiet suburbs close to the city center.
 It’s both walkable and easy to cycle, so owning a car is a matter of choice, not necessity.
 Moreover, the city’s history is still visible on its streets, but it is not mired in the past.
-After a turbulent 20th century, Berlin has reinvented itself as an exciting, innovative, modern capital and is an appealing destination for students, entrepreneurs and expats from around the world.
+After a turbulent 20th century, Berlin has reinvented itself as an exciting, innovative, modern capital and is an appealing destination for students, entrepreneurs, and expats from around the world.
 In 2013, the city welcomed 50,000 new residents, swelling its numbers to around 3.5 million people.

 Renting a flat in Berlin

 From student squats to mansions, Berlin has something for everyone.
-As neighbourhoods can vary from street to street, it’s a good idea to explore the areas you’re considering on foot.
-Few neighbourhoods are unsafe, but some are significantly more noisy – vibrant if you prefer – with late night clubs staying open until dawn, when businesses roll up their shutters to start the day.
-We offer a guide to central Berlin neighbourhoods, as well as Berlin’s outlying surburban areas, to help you decide where to live in Berlin.
+As neighborhoods can vary from street to street, it’s a good idea to explore the areas you’re considering on foot.
+Few neighborhoods are unsafe, but some are significantly more noisy – vibrant if you prefer – with late night clubs staying open until dawn, when businesses roll up their shutters to start the day.
+We offer a guide to central Berlin neighborhoods, as well as Berlin’s outlying suburban areas, to help you decide where to live in Berlin.

 With a high demand for property, finding a place can be challenging.
-Once the lease is signed, however, German law favours the tenant so your worries are largely over.
+After signing the lease, however, German law favors the tenant so your worries are largely over.
 You can read more about German rental conditions and tenants’ rights in our guide to renting in Germany.

 If you’re planning to stay three years or more, you might consider buying a property in Germany.
-There are no restrictions for expats purchasing property, making it an attractive investment for many long-term expats – ie. long enough to defray the purchase costs.
+There are no restrictions for expats purchasing property, making it an attractive investment for many long-term expats.
 You can read more in Expatica’s guide to buying a home in Germany.

 Berlin’s rental prices and annual increases

-On the bright side, it’s difficult for a landlord to increase the rent significantly while a tenant is in situ, so once you’ve found a place you should be secure.
-Berlin has strict regulations about rental increases: they should not happen more than once per year, and not total more than 20 percent in 3 years.
+On the bright side, it’s difficult for a landlord to increase the rent significantly while a tenant is in situ; once you’ve found a place, you should be secure.
+Berlin has strict regulations about rental increases: they should not happen more than once per year, and not total more than 20% in three years.
 Unscrupulous landlords have attempted to force out renters in order to increase the rent, provoking a strong backlash from local activists.
 In a few cases, however, renters have benefited by being paid to leave.

 The property description should indicate whether the rent includes any utilities.
 If it doesn’t, it’s a ‘cold rent’ (Kaltmiete).
 Conversely a ‘warm rent’ (Warmmiete) will include heating bills, and may include other costs.
 Details should be laid out in the tenancy agreement.
 Find out about connecting the internet and telephone, and licences for German television and radio.